 Tips and Variations

-- Once prepared serve the tostadas immediately otherwise they will get soggy.
+- Serve prepared tostadas immediately otherwise they will get soggy.

-- Add one or two jalapeño or serrano peppers when cooking the meat for more flavor and spice.
+- For added spice, add one or two jalapeño or serrano peppers when cooking the meat.

 - You can also garnish with shredded cheese or crumbled queso fresco.